PandaSekh/lepre/README.md

 - `emojis: Array<Emoji>`
   All available emojis.
 - `selected: Array<Emoji>`
-  Emojis already selected (taken from a database, from example)
+  Emojis already selected (taken from a database, from example).

 * * *